-- Anti-Discrimination Commission Queensland, which resolves complaints of discrimination, sexual harassment, vilification, victimisation and other contraventions of the Anti-Discrimination Act 1991
+- Queensland Human Rights Commission—for complaints of discrimination, sexual harassment, vilification, victimisation and other contraventions of the Anti-Discrimination Act 1991

-- Australian Human Rights Commission, which investigates and resolves complaints of discrimination, harassment and bullying based on a person’s sex, disability, race or age.
+- Australian Human Rights Commission—for complaints of discrimination, harassment and bullying based on a person’s sex, disability, race or age.

-Discrimination laws come under both state laws and federal laws, so you can call the Anti-Discrimination Commission Queensland on 1300 130 670 to make an enquiry or get legal advice to determine your best options.
+Discrimination laws come under both state laws and federal laws, so you can call the Queensland Human Rights Commission on 1300 130 670 to make an enquiry or get legal advice to determine your best options.